4 Steps to Navigate Medicare Open Enrollment

 Review your Medicare Advantage or a Part D plan

-If you make no changes, your existing plan will renew for another year.
+If you don't change plans, your existing Medicare Advantage or a Part D will renew for another year.
 However, you should still consider reviewing your coverage annually.
 Benefits, doctor and pharmacy networks, and prescription drug coverage can change each year, as well as what you pay out of pocket (including premiums, deductibles, copays, co-insurance, and out-of-pocket maximums).

 How do you navigate open enrollment?